-- Use policy changes as leadership opportunities for commissioners (e.g., commissioner as spokesperson for an event) - Use public health events taking place in other parts of the state or the nation as teachable moments (e.g., ask, "How would we deal with that here?") - Localize statewide press releases (how does this affect my community, my commissioners?) - Conduct strategic planning exercises to prepare for policy change - Develop relationships or informal ties with county commissioners, to prepare for political/funding changes
+- Use policy changes as leadership opportunities for commissioners (e.g., commissioner as spokesperson for an event) - Use public health events taking place in other parts of the state or the nation as teachable moments (e.g., ask, "How would we deal with that here?") - Localize statewide press releases (how does this affect my community, my commissioners?) - Develop relationships or informal ties with county commissioners, to prepare for political/funding changes